icemac/icemac.callonchange/README.txt

   -h, --help    show this help message and exit
   -e EXTENSION  only call utility on changes of a file with this extension
+                (option might be used multiple times) -i            Run utility immediately after callonchange has been started.
+                (By default the utility is only run when something changed.)
-                (option might be used multiple times) -q            Do not display any output of callonchange.
-(Still displays the output of the utility.)
+  -q            Do not display any output of callonchange.
+(Still displays the
+                output of the utility.)